 OVERVIEW: The Bothin Foundation supports social services, education, the arts, and environmental causes in San Francisco, Marin, Sonoma and San Mateo counties.

 FOCUS AREAS: Social services, academic enrichment, youth development, arts, environment

-IP TAKE: By solely providing capital grants that build capacity, the Bothin Foundation takes a refreshingly different—and enormously useful—take on how it supports direct service nonprofits in the Bay Area.
+IP TAKE: By solely providing capital grants that build capacity, the Bothin Foundation takes a refreshingly different approach for supporting direct service nonprofits in the Bay Area.

 PROFILE: Established in 1917, the Bothin Foundation is the foundation of Henry E. Bothin of San Francisco.
 This is a locally focused nonprofit that provides capital grants in the region.
 Grantmaking interest areas are social services, academic enrichment, youth development, arts, and the environment.

 The foundation only provides capital investment grants intended to build the capacity of its nonprofit grantees.
 Within these categories, Bothin provides building renovation grants to fund contracted labor associated with a project, including labor for removal and installation, as well as the hiring of contractors and engineers.
 Technology grants go towards equipment purchases and infrastructure upgrades, but they do not support website development or software.
 Bothin also supports vehicle purchases for transport, as well as vehicle costs like insurance, gas, and wrap-around print advertising.
 Past support has gone to the Agricultural Institute of Marin, Aim High, and Literacy for Environmental Justice.